-18 Staff/pupil relationships
+19 Staff/pupil relationships

-- 18.1 Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18. - 18.2 We provide our staff with advice regarding their personal online activity, and we have clear rules regarding electronic communications and online contact with pupils.
-It is considered a serious disciplinary issue if staff breach these rules. - 18.3 Our Staff Code of Conduct sets out our expectations of staff and is signed by all staff members.
+- 19.1 Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18. - 19.2 We provide our staff with advice regarding their personal online activity and we have clear rules regarding electronic communications and online contact with pupils.
+It is considered a serious disciplinary issue if staff breach these rules. - 19.3 Our Staff Code of Conduct sets out our expectations of staff and is signed by all staff members.

-19 Safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers premises for the purposes of running activities for children, our set procedures must be followed, which are detailed in the allegations and low-level concerns policies on SharePoint.
-The full procedure for managing such allegations or concerns is set out in Part Four of Keeping Children Safe in Education 2023.
+20 Safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers

+- 20.1 If a safeguarding concern or allegation is made about a member of staff, supply staff, contractor or a volunteer, or relates to incidents that happened when an individual or organisation was using the school premises for the purposes of running activities for children, our set procedures must be followed, which are detailed in the allegations and low-level concerns policies on SharePoint.
+The full procedure for managing such allegations or concerns is set out in Part Four of Keeping Children Safe in Education 2024. - 20.2 Safeguarding concerns or allegations made about staff who no longer work at the school will be reported to the police.